 How will my doctor choose drugs that are right for me?

-Aspirin has been the mainstay of therapy early in the drug development years.
-Next came the corticosteroids and DMARDs.
-Now we’re in the era of biologic modifiers.
+Aspirin was the mainstay of therapy early in the drug development years.
+Corticosteroids and DMARDs were next.
+Now we are in the era of biologic modifiers.
 Your doctor will work with you to develop a treatment program.
 The drugs prescribed will match the seriousness of your condition.

 Your doctor will combine the results of your medical history, physical exam, X-rays and blood tests to create your treatment program.
 Your doctor will also consider your age, sex, physical activity, other medications you are taking, and the presence of other medical conditions.

 It is important to meet with your physician regularly so he or she can closely monitor you to detect the development of any side effects and monitor your treatment if necessary.
 Your doctor may periodically order blood tests or other tests to determine the effectiveness of your treatment and the presence of any side effects.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you're looking for?